 The fish offering is excellent at Medlar; the char-grilled red mullet with tomato is not short on quality, with its seasoning spot-on.
 The smoked mackerel and aubergine caviar delivers great layers of flavours and textures, with a lovely earthy taste.
 The salmoriglio completes the dish with more robust Mediterranean flavours without knocking-out the delicate essence of the red mullet.

 Though, the under blade fillet with snails, salad, triple-cooked chips and Béarnaise is a bit of a questionable dish.
 While all the elements are nicely cooked, you’ll find it’s more of a brasserie offering than a fine-dining main course.

 The crème chiboust with strawberries and honeycomb is a refreshing dessert with nice crisp and clean flavours coming from the fresh strawberries.
 The pastry is well-made and not too heavy with the honeycomb adding a hint of sweetness.
 This is a well-constructed classic dessert and truly a delight on a hot summer’s day.

 Both the kitchen and service have a few issues that need to be addressed.
 Finger marks weren’t properly wiped-off plates and the waiter who served the cheese didn’t clean the knife before cutting the next cheese, which result in cross contamination.
-The cooking is of a good standard considering the price.
-However, it’s just not quite at the *1 star level it managed to gain.
 Classical cooking shouldn’t warrant any mistakes and should be close to perfection.
-Medlar just isn’t quite at that level yet.
+Medlar just isn’t quite at that level.